 In 2019, 412 riders died, and 1,812 others were seriously injured in motorcycle crashes, TxDOT statistics showed.
 Of those fatalities, half occurred after another vehicle was involved.

 Prevention so accidents don’t occur is what everyone wants, but sometimes no matter how careful a driver is being, a crash happens.
-If you’re involved in a motorcycle crash, the personal injury attorneys at Begum Law Group Injury Lawyers can help.
+If you’re involved in a motorcycle crash, the personal injury attorneys at The Law Giant, Personal Injury & Accident Lawyers can help.
 The Texas Law Giant has handled many motorcycles cases and have helped secure compensation for those injured or the family of someone tragically killed.

 Share the Road